Grools/grools-application/README.md

 ##### Biolog experimentations

 Biolog experimations observations are representated with numerical growth values.
-That is why this quantitative growth phenotype data should be first discretized to three states `FALSE` (no growth), `TRUE` (growth), `NA` (growth maybe).
+That is why, these quantitatives growth phenotypes data should be first discretized to three states `FALSE` (no growth), `TRUE` (growth), `NA` (growth maybe).
 To achieve this, we use the [omp](http://bioinformatics.oxfordjournals.org/content/29/14/1823.short) R package with "grofit" aggregation method and weak discretization (-a, -w and -z options of run_opm.R program).
 Sample of a file after discretization of Biolog numerical values:

 ```csv